SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 roll, and the weapon targeting roll.
-For manipulations targeting groups, the metaphysicist applies the targeting skill once and that number is compared to each target’s diﬃculty to hit it.
+For manipulations targeting groups, the metaphysicist applies the targeting skill once and that number is compared to each target’s difficulty to hit it.
 In general, any manipulation that works like a weapon requires this kind of control, and a few others might.
-Gamemasters in doubt may wish to assign a targeting skill check in addition to the manipulation skill diﬃculty.
+Gamemasters in doubt may wish to assign a targeting skill check in addition to the manipulation skill difficulty.

 Reﬂux Option
 At the gamemaster’s option, characters who roll a Critical Failure